 Ben Cowen [keyboards, electronics] -

-Recent addition to the band is who is/was one half of electronic duo 7-Hurtz, who released two albums on Trevor Jackson's Output label in the 90's, and also currently plays with Snorkel, Skye and Ross [Morcheeba], Woven Entity, Robert Logan and Vibration Black Finger.
+Recent addition to the band is who is/was one half of electronic duo 7-Hurtz, who released two albums on Trevor Jackson's Output label in the 90's, and also currently plays with Snorkel, Skye and Ross [Morcheeba], Woven Entity, The Woodentops, Robert Logan and Vibration Black Finger.

 "...Marvellous south London duo Crackle.. ... won our hearts at Barry Adamson's Pigalle Club show by forcing supper club punters to consume their grilled monkfish to a distinctly uneasy soundtrack of murky experimental electro jazz" - [Time Out]